pyxu-org/pyxu/README.rst

 The core of **Pyxu** is lightweight and straightforward to install.
 You'll need Python (>= 3.9, < 3.12) and a few mandatory dependencies.
-While these dependencies will be automatically installed via ``pip``, we highly recommend installing NumPy and SciPy via ``conda`` to benefit from Intel MKL bindings and speed optimizations.
+While these dependencies will be automatically installed via ``pip``, we highly recommend installing NumPy and SciPy via ``conda`` to benefit from optimized math libraries.

-First, to install NumPy and SciPy from the conda-forge channel:
+First, to install NumPy and SciPy from conda-forge:

 .. code-block:: bash